MISP/misp-rfc/misp-core-format/raw.md

 #### info

-info represents the information field of the event. info a free-text value to provide a human-readable summary of the event. info **SHOULD** NOT be bigger than 256 characters and **SHOULD** NOT include new-lines.
+info represents the information field of the event. info is a free-text value to provide a human-readable summary of the event. info **SHOULD** NOT be bigger than 256 characters and **SHOULD** NOT include new-lines.

 info is represented as a JSON string. info **MUST** be present.